 - 4. Based on your 3 trials, what is the average density of water? - 5.
 Calculate standard deviation for your average density of water.
-For help with any statistical analyses of your data, including calculating the average, standard deviation, and 90% confidence interval, please see the Statistical Treatment of Data section in the Appendix. - 6.
-Calculate the 90% confidence interval for your average density of water. - 7.
-Use the following formula and the accepted literature value for the density of water to calculate relative error:
+For help with any statistical analyses of your data, including calculating the average, standard deviation, and 90% confidence limit, please see the Statistical Treatment of Data section in the Appendix. - 6.
+Calculate the 90% confidence limit for your average density of water.